psi4/psi4/doc/sphinxman/source/build_planning.rst

 How to update and rebuild Psi4
 ------------------------------

-Obtain code updates as appropriate from LINKTOVARMODIES.
+Obtain code updates as appropriate from :ref:`faq:binary`, :ref:`faq:clonepsi4public`, or :ref:`faq:forkpsi4public`.
 Move into :samp:`{objdir}` and reissue ``make``, whereupon CMake may reconfigure but will only rebuild objects and libraries depending on changed files.
 It is scarcely ever necessary for the user to reinvoke ``cmake`` to update